Jagvir Singh: Fredericia

 Singh signed a three-year deal with Fredericia for an undisclosed fee.
 He made his debut for Fredericia in a 2–2 away draw against Nykøbing FC on the first matchday of the 2022–23 season, coming on in the 64th minute in place of Adam Jakobsen.
 He twisted his ankle in practice a few days later and missed the next three games.
 He returned in action on 17 August, coming on as a late substitute in a 2–1 loss to newly promoted Hillerød Fodbold.
 On 26 August, Singh scored his first Fredericia goal, curling in a shot in the far corner to secure a 3–3 away draw against Fremad Amager at Sundby Idrætspark.

+On 19 July 2023, Singh was loaned out to Danish 2nd Division club Aarhus Fremad for the 2023–24 season.
+He scored his first goal for the club in the second game of the season, on 12 August 2023 in a 3–1 win over Roskilde.

+On 29 July 2024, Fredericia announced the termination of Singh's contract.

+Hvidovre

+On 14 August 2024, Hvidovre IF, newly relegated to the Danish 1st Division, confirmed the signing of Singh on a contract until June 2026.

+On transfer deadline day, 1 September 2025, Singh transferred to the Danish 2nd Division club FC Helsingør on a loan deal until the end of the year.